Skip to content

 assert pipeline(1) == 4

-Currently you can not pass in named parameters to the DAG (will be supported in future releases).
-(This should not be confused with passing keyworded arguments to ExecNodes which is possible)
+Hint: This should not be confused with passing keyworded arguments to ExecNodes which is possible.

-You can return multiple values from a pipeline via tuples, lists or dicts (depth of 1).
+A DAG-decorated function can support returning multiple values from a pipeline via tuples, lists or dicts (depth of 1 only).

 @dag